 You most likely might not have considered them as ‘abilities’ because of how natural they seem to you, but they are worth taking note of.
 And I mean including in your journal.

-Your abilities are pointers to your purpose because every product is made with the ability to fulfillment the manufacturer’s intent for such product.
-Same may you were created with the abilities to fulfil your purpose– your Manufacturer’s intent your life.
+Your abilities are pointers to your purpose because every product is made with the ability to fulfil the manufacturer’s intent for such product.
+Same way, you were created with the abilities to fulfil your purpose— your Manufacturer’s intent for your life.
 No matter how unlikely and unlinking you think your abilities are, they are worth taking note of.

 These are the things you want to do.
 Pleasure differs from passion in the drive.
 Your passion is something you are always motivated to do even when you don’t really enjoy it: you always have the drive and staying power to keep at it.